stdmod/puppet-modules/Parameters_List.md

 If you want to provide a totally alternative list of names, submit it (on separated file) as a PR.

-## A list of parameter names based on the managed resource Types
+## A list based on the managed resource Types

 This naming pattern has names that reflect the resource type managed by the class or define and the relevant parameters.